ubco-db/helpme/docs/toggle_course_features_help.md

     - (optionally) "should return 200 when course is created"

 ### Frontend
-- `/api-client/index.ts`: no changes needed here.
+- `/api/index.ts`: no changes needed here.
 Can use the setCourseFeature and getCourseFeatures functions.
-- `ToggleFeaturesPage.tsx`: create a FeatureSwitch component for the new feature, following a similar format to the other features
+- `CourseFeaturesForm.tsx`: create a FeatureSwitch component for the new feature, following a similar format to the other features
-- `pages/organization/course/add.tsx`: optionally, add the new feature to the form for creating a course.
+- `/organization/course/add/page.tsx`: optionally, add the new feature to the form for creating a course.
-- Now, you can add a call by using the `useCourseFeatures` hook and just use `courseFeatures.myNewFeature` to check if the feature is enabled or not (some examples are in `today.tsx`).
+- Now, you can add a call by using the `useCourseFeatures` hook and just use `courseFeatures.myNewFeature` to check if the feature is enabled or not (some examples are in the queue page.tsx).